Members of the SPOR Evidence Alliance (hereafter, the Alliance) will have access to the following benefits:

 - Knowledge user: An individual who is likely to use research findings to make informed decisions about health policies, programs and/or practices (e.g. clinical practice guideline producers, policy-makers, professional organizations, and healthcare managers).

 - Patient partner: A patient partner can include patients (an individual with a health condition), patient family members (e.g. parent, spouse, adult child, or other close family members of a patient not capable of decision-making), family caregivers (family, relative, friend, or neighbour providing unpaid assistance to someone with a health condition/limitation), and citizens at large.

 - Researcher: An individual who is autonomous regarding their research activities and has an academic or research appointment (e.g. Scientist, Professor).

 - Trainee: A graduate student or post-doctoral fellow who is developing their research skills and works under the formal supervision of an independent researcher.
 Trainees must also be working under or mentored by a researcher who is a current member of the Alliance to apply.

 The following information must be included with the application form:

 - Full Curriculum Vitae (CV), including publication list (required for Researcher and Trainee applicants) or a Resume outlining relevant experience (required for Patient Partner and Knowledge User applicants)

 - A 1-page letter of motivation describing what you hope to gain from and bring to the Alliance (e.g. area of research expertise, etc.)

 - If you were referred by a current Alliance member, a letter of support (mandatory for Trainee applicants) from the referring Alliance member will strengthen your application.

-Please ensure your application is fully complete, and all required documents are included prior to submission.
+Please ensure your application is completed with all required documents prior to submission.